biojava/biojava.github.io/wiki/RCSB_Viewers:About.md

 > RCSB Simple Viewer, RCSB Protein Workshop, RCSB Ligand Explorer, RCSB PDB Kiosk
 > projects for the end viewer applications.
 >
+In addition, there are several minor projects for updating datasets, documentation, and tests.
+See the SVN repository for further information.

 Documentation
 -------------